Bootstrap Fine-Grained Vision-Language Alignment for Unified Zero-Shot Anomaly Localization: Methodology

 Optimizing the trainable parameter $\omega$ in the adaptor involves in designing self-supervised tasks.
-Unlike traditional TTA replying on data-augmentation and multiple-pass of forward propagation (which is time-consuming for real-time anomaly localization), we propose to directly perturb visual tokens.
-Specifically, for adapted patch tokens $P'=\{p'_1,..., p'_M\}$ from a query, we synthesize noise-corrupted tokens $P'_{nc}=\{p'_1+\delta_1,..., p'_M+\delta_M\}$, where $\delta_i \in R^C$ is Gaussian noise sampled from $N(\mu, {\sigma}^2)$.
-Based on $P'$ and $P'_{nc}$, two self-supervised discriminative tasks are constructed to optimize $\omega$: \textbf{(1) To discriminate original and noise-corrupted tokens in $P'$ and $P'_{nc}$.} A cross-entropy loss over the $2M$ patch tokens,
+In contrast to traditional TTAs that use standard data augmentation \cite{gidaris2018unsupervised, hendrycks2019augmix,devries2017improved}, anomaly detection tasks typically take the form of image partial corruption \cite{cutpaste,draem}.
+However, image-level augmentation still requires multiple-pass of forward propagation, which is time-consuming for real-time anomaly localization.
+By considering that feature-level augmentation only involves passing through a lightweight adapter, so we propose to directly augment visual tokens by perturbation.
+In this study, We use two self-supervised discriminative tasks are constructed to optimize $\omega$.
+Firstly, learning to discriminate between given and forged features facilitates the adapter in distinguishing anomalous representations \cite{simple}.
+Specifically, for patch tokens $P=\{p_1,..., p_M\}$ from a query, we synthesize noise-corrupted tokens $\hat{P}=\{\hat{p}_1,..., \hat{p}_M\}$, where $\hat{p}_i = p_i + \delta_i$ and $\delta_i \in R^C$ is Gaussian noise sampled from $\mathcal{N}(\mu, {\sigma}^2)$.
+To discriminate original and noise-corrupted tokens in $P$ and $\hat{P}$, a discriminitive loss over the $2M$ patch tokens:

-encourages the adaptor being sensitive to subtle changes on patch tokens, which may contribute to subtle anomaly localization. \textbf{(2) Anomaly localization on $P'$.} To encourage the adapter to preserve abnormal features, we take the anomaly map predicted by the TFA on $P$ as pseudo-labels:
+encourages the adaptor being sensitive to subtle changes on patch tokens.
+However, \cref{eqn:10} only distinguishes between true and noisy distributions, and we still need to get the adapter to learn to distinguish between true normal and abnormal feature distributions for keeping balance.
+To encourage the adapter to preserve real normal and abnormal features, we take the anomaly probability map predicted by the AnoCLIP on $P$ as pseudo-labels.
+Then, we define a soft cross-entropy loss as below:

+Inspired by self-distillation \cite{hamilton2022unsupervised}, pseudo-label learning can generate more compact downstream features.
+The two optimization objectives enable a balance of test-time refinement for anomaly detection, which is to achieve visual domain adaptation as well as to enhance anomaly discrimination.

 The overall learning objective to update $\omega$ in our adaptor is $L = L_d+L_p$.
-This TTA is time-efficient and don't require any training data and annotation.
+Our TTA strategy is time-efficient and can significantly improve the zero-shot anomaly localaztion performance of AnoCLIP without any training data and annotation.
+Note that we use AnoCLIP+ to denote AnoCLIP optimized by TTA in the experiment section.